-Aon Australia is actively working with key industry bodies to advocate and influence better Inclusivity and Diversity outcomes for women and marginalised groups.
+Aon Australia is actively working with key industrybodies to advocate and influence better inclusivity outcomes for women and marginalised groups.
 Our CEO, Jennifer Richards, is a representative member for Aon of Chief Executive Women, the pre-eminent organisation representing prominent and influential women leaders from the corporate, public service, academic and not-for-profit sectors.

-Aon Australia is also a member of Champions of Change Coalition, a globally recognised, innovative strategy for achieving gender equality, advancing more and diverse women in leadership, and building respectful and inclusive workplaces.
+Aon Australia is also a member of Champions of Change Coalition, a globally recognised, innovative strategy for achieving gender equality, advancing more women in leadership, and building respectful and inclusive workplaces.

-Gender Pay Gap (median)
+Gender Pay Gap (average)

-Aon 26.5% Industry comparison 26.8%
+Aon Industry comparison 24.5% 20.8%

-2022 Proportion of Men and Women by Pay Quartile %
+2023 Proportion of Men and Women by Pay Quartile %